What are Azure Monitor alerts?

-If you're monitoring more than one resource, the condition is evaluated separately for each of the resources and alerts are fired for each resource separately.
+If you're monitoring more than one resource, the condition is evaluated separately for each of the resources.
+Alerts are fired for each resource separately.

-- Alert processing rules allow you to apply processing on fired alerts.
-Alert processing rules modify the fired alerts as they are being fired.
-You can use alert processing rules to add or suppress action groups, apply filters or have the rule processed on a pre-defined schedule.
+- Alert processing rules: You can use these rules to apply processing on fired alerts.
+Alert processing rules modify the fired alerts as they're being fired.
+You can use alert processing rules to add or suppress action groups, apply filters, or have the rule processed on a predefined schedule.

-- Action groups can trigger notifications or an automated workflow to let users know that an alert has been triggered.
+- Action groups: These groups can trigger notifications or an automated workflow to let users know that an alert has been triggered.
 Action groups can include:

-- Alert conditions are set by the system.
-When an alert fires, the alert’s monitor condition is set to ‘fired’, and when the underlying condition that caused the alert to fire clears, the monitor condition is set to ‘resolved’.
+- Alert conditions: These conditions are set by the system.
+When an alert fires, the alert's monitor condition is set to fired.
+After the underlying condition that caused the alert to fire clears, the monitor condition is set to resolved.

-- The user response is set by the user and doesn’t change until the user changes it.
+- User response: The response is set by the user and doesn't change until the user changes it.

 You can see all alert instances in all your Azure resources generated in the last 30 days on the Alerts page in the Azure portal.